AnimiVR/TRAFFIC-AGENT-CONTROL/CONTRIBUTING.md

 ## 📄 License

-By contributing to Traffic Agent Control, you agree that your contributions will be licensed under the MIT License.
+By contributing to Agent Mission Control ( AMC ), you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Recognition